MananJain39/Bangalore_Housing_Price/README.md

 4. Find the total dataset in each Area.

-5. Find the area which are less than 10 stats and keep them all together.
+5. Find the areas which are less than 10 stats and keep them all together.

-6. Finding the worth of the house, say each room is only 200sqft which is not nice, makes the room too small and suffocating.
+6. Finding the worth of the house, say each room is only 200 sqft, which is not nice, makes the room too small and suffocating.

 ## Outlier Removal
-1. Remove which have very high Price/sqft.
+1. Remove those that have very high Price/sqft.
 Filter out rows which are too far from the mean (Extreme Outliers).
-2. Remove those values using numpy array where its like price of 3 BHK < 2 BHK, which is unrealistic.
+2. Remove those values using a numpy array, where it's like the  price of a 3 BHK < 2 BHK, which is unrealistic.
-3. Stats where there are too many baths, 4 BHK house and 7 baths.
+3. Stats where there are too many baths, a 4 BHK house and 7 baths.
 An Outlier.

 ## Training Model
-Training the model using train_test_split from scikit-learn library.
+Training the model using train_test_split from the scikit-learn library.

 <div style="margin-left: 20px">